saiakhil0034/cse253/assignments/hw2/PA2/readme.txt

 # How to run the file (make sure you have data and config files in same path).
 python3 -m neuralnet.py.

-# for different parts of the question we just need to run the file with different configs.
+# for different parts of the question we just need to run the file with different configs
+# Uncomment respective calling of the functions

 # classes.
 Neural network :